GitRayman/Antares/Examples/ReadMe.md

 - Shows how to display an image using the media fifo.
 - This example sets up a media fifo in top of RAM_G, copies a jpg or png image into the media fifo and then tells EVE to decompress the image to bottom of RAM_G, finally shows the image
 - Note:  Not really using the media fifo as a fifo here, just as a buffer to hold uncompressed image
+## jpeg_scaled.c
+- This gd2-lib example for showing a jpg or png image is modified to scale the image to be larger (or smaller) on the screen

 # Examples for Antares-B